 March 2026-April 2027

 Working in collaboration with hospices, hospitals and public sites, Zahedi creates space for collective and individual listening, exploring how sound can support reflection, care and creative expression within end-of-life and healthcare contexts.
-Sonic Support: ECO (The Extracorporeal Orchestra) offers regular opportunities for people, including audiences, patients and staff to participate in sonic practices that foreground listening, presence and improvisation.
+SONIC SUPPORT: ECO (The Extracorporeal Orchestra) offers regular opportunities for people, including audiences, patients and staff to participate in sonic practices that foreground listening, presence and improvisation.

-This programme forms part of Imperial Health Charity’s Artist in Residence Programme, supported by Arts Council England and Imperial Health Charity.
+SONIC SUPPORT: ECO (The Extracorporeal Orchestra) forms part of Imperial Health Charity’s Artist in Residence Programme, delivered in collaboration with Studio Voltaire, and supported by Arts Council England and Imperial Health Charity.

 Imperial Health Charity helps hospitals do more through grants, arts, volunteering and fundraising.
 Working in partnership with the Imperial College Healthcare NHS Trust, Imperial Health Charity funds major redevelopments, research and medical equipment at five London hospitals – Charing Cross, Hammersmith, Queen Charlotte’s & Chelsea, St Mary’s and the Western Eye – as well as helping patients and their families at times of extreme financial difficulty.
 Supporting the arts in healthcare, Imperial Health Charity manages an Arts Council-accredited hospital art collection and runs an arts engagement programme for patients and NHS staff.
 Imperial Health Charity also manages volunteering across all five hospitals, adding value to the work of staff and helping to improve the hospital experience for patients.